-Invasive meningococcal disease has a rapidly progressing fulminant form observed in 10-

-20% of cases, with a fatality rate of 19% and sequelae in 11-19% of cases.
+Invasive meningococcal disease has a rapidly progressing fulminant form observed in 10-20% of cases, with a fatality rate of 19% and sequelae in 11-19% of cases.
 The U.S., Australia, Canada, the U.K., the Netherlands, and other countries offer routine vaccination against meningococcal disease, and you may be required to get vaccinated when you study abroad.
 It is a very meaningful experience to go overseas and broaden your horizons during college.
 At the same time, there are some regions where sanitation is poor and infectious diseases are prevalent, unlike Japan.
 Tuberculosis, parasites, and other diseases remain endemic in many parts of the world.
 It is ill-advised to enter areas where infectious diseases are prevalent without any prior knowledge.
 When planning your trip abroad, we want you to be well informed about infectious and endemic diseases that are prevalent in the country you will be visiting and take the necessary precautions as you broaden your horizons.

-6 Tuberculosis
+Tuberculosis

 As you may know, there were news reports of young TV talents contracting tuberculosis in 2009 and again in 2010.
 Despite that, many people may still think that TB is a disease of the past.
-Nevertheless, as statistics for 2022 show, there were 10,235 new cases over the year, with 1,664 deaths.
-In other words, TB is a serious infectious disease in Japan with 28 new cases and 4.5 deaths daily.
-Although the number of patients and deaths are both on the decline, Japan is one of the countries in the world where TB remains endemic.
-Moreover, the figures may be lower than actual numbers because many people refrained from visiting the doctor due to the COVID-19 pandemic.
+Nevertheless, as statistics for 2023 show, there were 10,096 new cases over the year, with 1,587 deaths.
+In other words, TB is a serious infectious disease in Japan with 28 new cases and 4.3 deaths daily.
+The number of patients and deaths have both declined in recent years, and in 2021, Japan finally reached the threshold of a low-prevalence country, maintaining this status in both 2022 and 2023.
+However, unfortunately, it is necessary to realize that, cases of tuberculosis continue to be detected almost every year during the University's regular student health checkups.
 Be sure to get your regular student health checkup to ensure early detection and treatment of tuberculosis.
 To prevent not only tuberculosis but other infectious diseases as well, the important thing is to lead a well-regulated lifestyle and maintain resistance to illness.
 Watch out for fatigue, lack of sleep, and stress.
 It is important to take care and keep in mind that infectious diseases can be anywhere.